 Funny thing about knowing you only have so much time left in a place, suddenly everyone relaxes, communication is easier, things are more fun.
 This time last year Nova and I felt anxious about Mochi Fest at her hoyksho.
-Today we cut loose and really let that steamed rice have it!
-Go girl.

 One of the few events involving both mothers and fathers.